alajmimohammad/final-project--intro-to-internet-programming--cs-275--spring-2025/README.md

 ## ❖・Introduction・❖

 The basic rules and requirements for this final project are available in the 8-minute video found at [https://roy.vanegas.org/video/cs-275--final-project-instructions.mp4](https://roy.vanegas.org/video/cs-275--final-project-instructions.mp4).

-Recall that all your work must be carried out in the `app` folder.

-Inspect the `.gitignore` file so you can re-acclimate yourself to the scaffold requirements for this assignments. **DO NOT EDIT IT.**
+Read on for more detailed rules.

 ---